Virginia Bicycle Accident Attorneys

 Having more and more bicycles on the roads means that there is an increasing number of vehicle-bicycle accidents as well.
 Bicycle-vehicle injuries can be caused by a variety of reasons, and, oftentimes, either the rider or driver was under the influence.
 It is the responsibility of both the automobile driver and the bicycle rider to practice safety protocols.
 In fact, as of February 2012, 21 states and the District of Columbia require bicyclists to wear helmets.

-Here is a video from our Norfolk bicycle accident attorneys about bicycle safety:
+Here is a video from our Virginia bicycle accident attorneys about bicycle safety:

 If you need help from our bicycle attorneys because you were involved in a bicycle accident, please contact Kalfus & Nachman PC by calling (855) 880-8163.